As her male counterparts sit, an EU President is left awkwardly standing - KTVZ

 As leader of the European Commission, the European Union’s executive branch and most powerful institution, von der Leyen is one of the most influential women in the bloc.
 She previously served as Germany’s defense minister.

+“And despite all good intentions, the strict interpretation by Turkish services of protocol rules led to a sorry situation: the differentiated treatment, indeed diminished, of the President of the European Commission.”

+Michel added: “In the moment, while recognizing the regrettable character of the situation, we chose not to make it worse with a public incident, and to prioritize at this early stage of our meeting the main point of the political discussion we were about to start, Ursula and I, with our hosts.”

-The diplomatic hiccup is especially uncomfortable considering the EU’s recent condemnation of Turkey’s withdrawal from the Istanbul Convention, an international treaty aimed at preventing violence against women.
+The incident is especially uncomfortable considering the EU’s recent condemnation of Turkey’s withdrawal from the Istanbul Convention, an international treaty aimed at preventing violence against women.

-CNN has reached out to both to the EU Council and the Turkish Presidency for comment.

 Comments